Jchow2/python-market-segmentation-analysis/README.md

 # **License**
 This project is licensed under the MIT License.

+**License & Usage Disclaimer**
+This repository's code is licensed under the MIT License.
+This license applies only to the software and methodology contained within the code files.
+The project utilized historical data provided for a competition and is intended strictly for portfolio demonstration and educational purposes.
+The MIT License does not extend to the competition dataset or grant rights to any proprietary data or content belonging to the non-profit or partnering organizations.

 # **Acknowledgements**

 We would like to thank the following individuals and organizations for their support and contributions to this project: